-They had no way of knowing that Barbie had an even more adult side: She was closely related to a sexy German novelty toy.
+Fans had no way of knowing that Barbie had an even more adult side: She was closely related to a German novelty toy.

-Barbie had a sister—Bild-Lilli, a buxom, flirtatious and racy doll marketed to men.
+Barbie had a sister—Bild-Lilli, a racy doll marketed to men.
 And though the risqué 1955 doll has largely been overshadowed by the success of the American toy, she plays a part in the origin story of an American icon.

 The story of Barbie began with Ruth Handler, an American businesswoman who co-founded the toy company Mattel with her husband, Elliott.
 As Ruth watched her preteen daughter, Barbara, act out stories with her paper dolls, she wondered why there wasn’t a more grown-up doll for kids who had outgrown baby dolls and bedtime stories.
-Why not create a womanly 3-D doll that could be styled and dressed up like a paper doll?
+Handler created Barbie with the intention of having a womanly 3-D doll that could be styled and dressed up like a paper doll.

 In one strip, Lilli is being pursued by two businessmen on the street.
 “I’m going to have to ask at least one of you to stop following me,” she says slyly.
 In another strip, she is portrayed in a scanty tennis outfit that wind blows up to reveal her underwear.
 “I never used to be interested in sports, but the newest tennis fashions at Wimbledon have given me a new perspective…” she smiles.

 Lilli was supposed to be a one-off comic, but she was so popular that she became a fixture in the paper.
 In 1955, Lilli dolls made their way onto the shelves of tobacco shops and adult stores in the German-speaking world.
 They became a beloved gag gift popular among men.